Bloc/bloc-algorithms/README.md

 # Algorithms

 A guide to my exploration of algorithms and efficiency.

-## 01 - Introduction

-Simply created a fibonacci sequence iteratively.
+Only relevant notes included.

 ## 02 - Searching